challey74/nornir-cli/README.md

 filter-hosts --filter-platform ios
 ```

 Default behavior is to include hosts that match at least on filter.
 To inverse this to remove hosts that match any filter, use the `--exclude` flag.
+You can cast values to different types by <type>:<value>.
+For example, int:1234 cast the string '1234' to the integer

 ## Key Components